Solo travel is wonderful but – don’t you sometimes wish you could share a meal and have a conversation with someone?

 I book places to stay before I leave the US.
 I’m able to correspond with the owner before I arrive.
 Once I’m sure the place is right for me, I ask the owner for help in finding local people who are willing to teach me to make bread or pasta or any local specialty.
 These exchanges develop a foundation for a friendship even before I arrive.

 Coby Sikkens, Valleiry, France

 In Tokyo, where I was for a meeting, some of my Japanese colleagues invited me to their home for dinner.
 The food was delicious, but I was wearing my office business two-piece suit and sat on the floor behind a low table.
 As I was unable to sit the way the Japanese did with my legs folded under me, I was allowed to stick them under the low table where they almost showed at the other end.
 After dinner, I was rescued by someone who found a chair!

-One meal that comes to mind is a lunch I had at a friend's house in Oman.
-As with most activities in their daily lives, the men and women eat their meals separately, but I found myself eating in another house, sitting in the floor with the men and taking food from the communal serving dish.
-The Omanis are very polite and hospitable, and this would be "haram" in their culture - forbidden - but I can think of two reasons for this.
+One meal that comes to mind is a lunch I had at a friend’s house in Oman.
+As with most activities in their daily lives, the men and women eat their meals separately, but I found myself eating in another house, sitting on the floor with the men and taking food from the communal serving dish.
+The Omanis are very polite and hospitable, and this would be “haram” (forbidden) in their culture but I can think of two reasons for this.
 First, someone asked if I was hungry and I said I was, because in Arab culture lunch is served later.
-Perhaps the ladies' meal hadn't been prepared yet.
+Perhaps the ladies’ meal hadn’t been prepared yet.
 The other reason may have been language.
-My friend's brother spoke good English while the women could not.
+My friend’s brother spoke good English while the women could not.
 We had Biryani chicken, originally from India, a dish a lot of Omanis have for every meal!